linuxgurugamer/MissionPlanner/README.md

 Toolbar button; hides on pause; drag from anywhere (DragWindow at end)

-The Mechanical Jeb - Pod version 2.0 from MechJeb is ignored, as it's not used anymore

 Note regarding docking ports:
 	Most known docking ports are recognized.
 Specifically, the following part modules are recognized as being docking ports: